julienreszka/julienreszka/README.md

 ### ~Keep it simple stupid~

-Don't keep it simple, make it smart.
+Don't keep it simple stupid.

 Architecture it such it can be perfected.